BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

 As you can see we also added new options to it.
 Now the NPC will say that you already received the food and won't give you more!

+--8<-- "Tutorials/download-solution.md"
+       ```
+       /bq download BetonQuest/Quest-Tutorials main QuestPackages /Basics/Conditions/3-ConditionsInConversations /tutorialQuest overwrite
+       ```

 ### 5.2.
-Limit the town tour as well
+Limiting the town tour as well
-The same problem with the town tour.
-He can do it again and again.
-Try to do it on your own and add a condition to that specific conversation as well as to the first argument.
-If your solution is not working, download the quest from the link below!
+The same problem exists with the town tour.
+The player can do it over and over again.
+Try to fix it on your own using the method you just learned.

+??? tip "Solution"
+    Get the correct configs by running the following command.<br>
+    :warning: _This will overwrite any changes (including NPC ID's and locations) you have made to the example.<br>_ Linking NPCs to conversations is explained in the [basics tutorial](/Tutorials/Getting-Started/Basics/Conversations/#1-linking-a-conversation-to-a-npc).
+    ```
+    /bq download BetonQuest/Quest-Tutorials main QuestPackages /Basics/Conditions/4-JackCompleted /tutorialQuest overwrite
+    ```

 ### 5.3.
 Making the Blacksmith only trade the armor once

 The blacksmith conversation suffers from a similar problem.
 There is no way to get the reward, the conversation will start over and over again.
 Let's fix that!

+#### 5.3.1 Preparing the conversation

 Let's add some dialog for when the player has accepted the quest but not completed it yet:
 ``` YAML title="blacksmith.yml" hl_lines="8-10"